 We present an experimental evidence that high-dimensional orbital angular-momentum entanglement of a pair of photons can be survived after a photon-plasmon-photon conversion.
 The information of spatial modes can be coherently transmitted by surface plasmons.
 This experiment primarily studies the high-dimensional entangled systems based on surface plasmon with subwavelength structures.
 It maybe useful in the investigation of spatial-mode properties of surface plasmon-assisted transmission through subwavelength hole arrays.

 PACS: 03.67.Mn – Entanglement production, characterization, and manipulation / 42.50.Dv – Nonclassical states of the electromagnetic field, including entangled photon states; quantum state engineering and measurements / 71.36.+c – Polaritons (including photon-photon and photon-magnon interactions)

-© EDP Sciences 2006
+© EDP Sciences, 2006